Kyriosity/read-write/README+/software/ArcDeco/README.md

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** are tied, overlapping, and loosely-ordered role-driven processes.

-Many projects' modest size and lifetime along with banality and, in particular, isolated work on them will shrink the pie to a bar, ... ⬇️\
+Many projects' modest size and lifetime, banality and, also principal, isolated work on them will shrink the pie to a bar, ... ⬇️\
 <picture><img alt="&nbsp;&nbsp;&nbsp;ArcDeco view at casual stand-alone projects" src="../../_rsc/_img/ArcDeco/C-D-D-A_midiPrj.jpg" /></picture>\
-⬆️... making more theorizing out of thin air.
+⬆️...  theorization around which will be fetched out of thin air.

 ### ... but ...